-• The back tamper kit (SPCY130) must be installed for panels and power supplies for compliance with EN50131 Grade 3.

-EN50131 Grade 3 compliant components must be installed for EN50131 Grade 3 compliant systems.

-- Either EN50131Grade 2 or 3 compliant components must be installed for EN50131 Grade 2 compliant systems. - It is not possible to enrol a wireless device with a signal strength lower than 3. - The recommended ratio of wireless receivers to transmisters is no more than 20 transmitters for every one receiver. - Glassbreak must be used with an EN-compliant glassbreak interface. - To comply with EN50131-3:2009, do not set or unset the system using the SPCE120 (Indicator Expander) or the SPCE110 (Keyswitch Expander).
+- The back tamper kit (SPCY130) must be installed for panels and power supplies for compliance with EN50131 Grade 3. - EN50131 Grade 3 compliant components must be installed for EN50131 Grade 3 compliant systems. - Either EN50131 Grade 2 or 3 compliant components must be installed for EN50131 Grade 2 compliant systems. - It may not be possible to enrol a wireless device with a signal strength than 3 (SiWay RF Module SPCW11x only). - The recommended ratio of wireless receivers to transmitters is no more than 20 transmitters for every one receiver (SiWay RF Module SPCW11x only).
+For the SPCW120 Wireless Transceiver, there is a maximum of 16 synchronous devices.
+See - Glassbreak must be used with an EN-compliant glassbreak interface.

+To comply with EN50131-3:2009, do not set or unset the system using the SPCE120 (Indicator Expander) or the SPCE110 (Keyswitch Expander).